 You can find this story in the Flash by Mark Waid trade paperback vol. 2, which you can find on Amazon by clicking here.

 Remember also that this is the second Waid book I recommend here.
 His run on Flash was reeaaaally good.
-If you can also buy the next books, you’ll love them too.
+If you can also buy the next books, you’ll love them too, they’re definitely some of the best Flash comics available!

 The Speed Force nowadays is an instrumental part of the Flash’s mythos, but it wasn’t always like this and that is why Waid wrote Terminal Velocity: a story where the concept of the Speed Force, with all its benefits and risks, is introduced and we see Wally taking a hold of the source of all the speedster’s powers.